BlueBrain/bbp-data-push/README.md

     	      metadata_parcellations_ccfv3_l23split: metadata_parcellations_ccfv3_l23split.json

-The resource property payload include, in addition to various information on the dataset pushed and its content, some provenance informations:
+The Resource property payload includes, in addition to various information on the dataset pushed and its content, some provenance informations:

-- The contributor :  @id of the user and organisation associated with the input Nexus token.
+- The contributor:  @id of the user and organisation associated with the input Nexus token.
 - From which datasets it derivates.
 - Informations on the run stocked in the linked Activity resource: the run duration, the software used ...